 - Treating perpetrators on their own path to healing; and

 - Understanding the neuropsychology supporting body-based interventions that complement traditional methods of practice.

 The TICP Program is a 9-month, 2-semester program beginning in September and ending in May/June, with a break in mid-December and January.
-Participants will meet twice per month for 2 hours–the 2nd and 4th Fridays of the month, from 11 AM – 1 PM.
+Participants will meet twice per month, virtually, for 2 hours–the 2nd and 4th Wednesdays of the month, from 11 AM – 1 PM.

 In most meetings, the first hour is educational and the second hour is focused on clinical case application.
 There is recommended reading by class, as well as elective reading based on the focus of the cohort.